murillo-nahas/data-structures/sort/README.md

 A linked list is a linear data structure, where the elements aren't stored in contiguous memory.
 A linked list consist in nodes where each node has data and points to the next node in the list.
-The first node is called head and the last node is called tail, it's a dynamic data structure.
+The first node is called head and the last node is called tail, and you also need to know that Linked Lists are a dynamic data structure, which means: it can grow or shrink in its size.
 ![Example Linked List](https://media.geeksforgeeks.org/wp-content/cdn-uploads/gq/2013/03/Linkedlist.png)

+There are three types of linked lists:

+- Singly linked list - Each node has only a pointer to the next node.
+- Doubly linked list - Each node has pointers to both the previous and next node.
+- Circular linked list - The last node points to the first element.

 ### When to use?